Federal Trade Commission.

 A. Succinct Statement of the Need for, and Objectives of, the Final Rule

 The Final Rule was created pursuant to the Commission's mandate under Section 7704(d) of the Act and its authority under Section 7711(a) of the CAN-SPAM Act.
 In order to inform the recipient that an email message contains sexually oriented materials and to facilitate filtering of such email messages, the Final Rule requires that any person who initiates a commercial email that contains sexually oriented material must: (1) Exclude sexually oriented materials from the subject heading of the email message and include the phrase “SEXUALLY-EXPLICIT:” in the subject heading; and (2) include only the following information in the initially viewable matter of the message: (i) the phrase “SEXUALLY-EXPLICIT:”; (ii) identifier, opt-out, and physical address information; and (iii) instructions on how to access the sexually oriented material.

 B. Summary of Significant Issues Raised by the Public Comments in Response to the IRFA

-In the IRFA, the Commission sought comment regarding the impact of the Proposed Rule and any alternatives the Commission should consider, with a specific focus on the effect of the Rule on small entities.
+In the IRFA, the Commission sought comment regarding the impact of the Proposed Rule and any alternatives the Commission should consider, with a Start Printed Page 21033specific focus on the effect of the Rule on small entities.
 The public comments on the Proposed Rule are discussed above throughout the Statement of Basis and Purpose, as are any changes that have been made in the Final Rule.
 After reviewing the comments, the Commission does not believe that the Final Rule will unduly burden the entities who sell sexually oriented materials through email messages, or those consumers who purchase such materials.